-CITY MAKING ACTIONS: Amplify the Sport and Entertainment Precinct 3.2 Develop the Leumeah Centre Precinct THE THE PARTY OF T Manning the state of the state 131
+CITY MAKING ACTIONS: Amplify the Sport and Entertainment Precinct Develop the Leumeah Centre Precinct Ammunian manufaran and a second secon MANUAL THE THE PARTY OF THE PAR

 PROJECT 3.1 AMPLIFY THE SPORT AND ENTERTAINMENT PRECINCT

 Leumeah Live is an integrated sports and entertainment precinct that will transform Leumeah into a high volume, high energy destination.
 Compared to other centres, Campbelltown has a particularly large catchment for national and regional sports, making it an ideal location to co-locate regional scale facilities within a consolidated hub.
 Leumeah will cater for all levels and abilities.
 On major event days Leumeah Live will come alive with a buzz of activity as crowds of people from Greater Sydney and beyond fill the precinct.